Sons of Utah Pioneers — Eagle Rock Chapter

 Chapter Meeting Highlights

-March 2025
+April 2025

 Chapter Business

-• We now have copies of the book, “Unsung Heros and Settlers of Bonneville County Idaho” written by Connie Otteson who lives here in town.
+• We now have copies of the book, “Unsung Heros and Settlers of Bonneville County Idaho” written by Connie Otteson who lives here in Idaho Falls.
 She has given us permission to sell them as well as publish it on our website.
 We are so grateful to her for allowing her historical work to be added to our growing repository of local history.
 Email your request to order your hardbound copy at: supeaglerock@gmail.com

 • We are still looking for the subscription form/envelopes found in the Pioneer Magazines we can give to people who would like to subscribe.